About Heritage Education Funds

 What fees or expenses must I pay for these Plans? +

-For the Heritage Plan RESPs, fees paid by the Subscribers are listed below:
+For the Heritage Plan RESPs, fees paid by the subscribers are listed below:

-- A portfolio management fee equal to .05% to .20% per annum of the average market value of assets in the Plans (.055% in 2011).
+- A portfolio management fee equal to .05% to .20% per annum of the average market value of assets in the Plans (.055% in 2013) for the fixed-income part of the portfolio**.

-* The refund of Membership Fees is a discretionary payment.
+*The refund of sales charges for plans with a maturity date of July 31, 2014 or earlier is a discretionary payment.
 Discretionary payments are not guaranteed.
 You should not count on receiving a discretionary payment.
-The Foundation decides if it will make a payment in any year and how much the payment will be.
+The Foundation decides if it will make a discretionary payment in any year and how much the payment will be.

-Are my Membership Fees returned? +
+Are my sales charges returned? +

 TAX:

-Does my Beneficiary get taxed on EAPs? +
+Does my beneficiary get taxed on EAPs? +

 Do I get taxed on funds released from the plan? +